antimof/UxPlay/README.txt

     `pacman -S mingw-w64-x86_64-gstreamer  mingw-w64-x86_64-gst-plugins-base`

+    Note that libplist will be linked statically to the uxplay executable.
 It should also be possible to install gstreamer for Windows from the [offical GStreamer
     site](https://gstreamer.freedesktop.org/download/), especially if
     you are trying a different Windows build system.

-5.  cd to the UxPlay source directory, then "`mkdir build`" and "`cd build`", then
+5.  cd to the UxPlay source directory, then "`mkdir build`" and "`cd build`", followed by

     `cmake ..`

     `ninja`

 6. Assuming no error in either of these, you will have built the uxplay executable **uxplay.exe** in the current ("build") directory.
+The "sudo make install" and "sudo make uninstall" features offered in the other builds are not available on Windows; instead, the MSYS2 environment has `/usr/local/...` available, and you can install the uxplay.exe executable in `/usr/local/bin` (plus manpage and documentation in `/usr/local/share`) with

-    Unfortunately "`make install`" does not yet work, as an equivalent to `sudo` does not appear to be available.
-You can run **uxplay.exe** from the command line in the build directory, or move it it somewhere in your PATH: in the MSYS2 environment, `/usr/local/bin` is in the PATH, so install using
+    `cmake --install . --prefix /usr/local`

-    `mkdir /usr/local/bin`
+    To be able to view the manpage, you need to install the manpage viewer with "`pacman -S man`", then give it the location of the uxplay manpage:

-    `cp uxplay.exe /usr/local/bin/`
+    `echo 'export "MANPATH=$MANPATH:/usr/local/share/man"' >> ~/.bashrc`

-    This does not install manpages, but you will have access to help with "`uxplay -h`".
+    (followed by "`source ~/.bashrc`").

-To run **uxplay.exe** you need to install gstreamer plugins.
-For sound, the audiosink option `-as directsoundsink` has worked.
-Install plugins with `pacman -S mingw-w64-x86_64-gst-<plugin>`, where `<plugin>` is
+To run **uxplay.exe** you need to install gstreamer plugins with `pacman -S mingw-w64-x86_64-gst-<plugin>`, where `<plugin>` is

 1.  **libav**
 2.  **plugins-good**